rkaev/mission-impossible/README.md

 4. Sum all results from the previous step
 4. Take modulus of 8 from the sum of values from previous step

-*Hint use ASCII table to find proper characte [http://asciiset.com/]
+*Hint use ASCII table to find proper characte [http://asciiset.com/]*

 ## Quest 3

 The crew was so happy that have been able to find the 3 digit of the password and started guessing the password.
 And entering different combination for the doorlock.
-The response was slow from the doorlock and it took for every request to respond at least 10 seconds.Thus it would take much time to guess.
+The response was slow from the doorlock and it took for every request to respond at least 10 seconds.Thus brute force guessing would take much time.

-The intendant of the ship has started reviewing documents on his table to find the clue in the document.
-It has come out that in one file with special web encoding.
-Has been stored file, which should contain after the message "I need this key".
-After this phrase on next line is hidden 4th digit.
+The intendant of the ship has started reviewing documents on his table.
+He found the clue in the document.
+It came out that in one file with special web encoding has been stored 4th digit.
+The 4th digit has been stored on a new line after the phrase "I need this key".

-The encoding widely used in the web starts with "base" and there are 2 digits.
+*The encoding widely used in the web starts with "base" and there are 2 digits.*

 ## Quest 4